benhook1013/space-game/README.md

   help overlay that `Esc` also closes, `U` opens an upgrades overlay that `Esc` also closes)
 - Game works offline after the first load
-- Deterministic world-space starfield with Poisson-disk sampling and Simplex noise clustering
+- Deterministic world-space starfield seeded by chunk coordinates using Poisson-disk sampling.
+Simplex noise modulates density for clusters, and stars use a weighted size/brightness spread with subtle colour jitter, rendered via a cached `CustomPainter` so the player moves over a static field with consistent spacing.

 ## 🔮 Future Plans